 See what works best or you and make it a habit to repeat that every night so your body knows that it’s bedtime now and it’s easier for you to fall asleep.

 I doubt that there is any better way to reduce your level of stress that easily.
 There are plenty of advantages of meditation and if you only meditate for 20 minutes a day, you will not only create more inner peace but are also able to focus more on your work.
-Your productivity increases and you are more balanced and happy.
-You can use apps like Aura or Headspace to guide you through your meditation sessions and to set daily reminders.

 Here are some other important tips that you should consider when you start your digital nomad life and want to stay fit with your new lifestyle.